aaronights/aarond.me/src/content/blog/staging.md

 The first time I was up here?
 I was on top of the world!
 I felt amazing.
 I remember places where I bought Christmas presents, and where I was when I was on the phone to a certain someone.
 I remember feeling guilty that I was away yet having such a good time up here.

 The second time I was here I was at an all time low, struggling to recover and having booze for the first time in 10,000 years.
-Yeah, I’m still embarrassed about what happened, especially when I found out that everyone in the office knows!
+Yeah, I'm still embarrassed about what happened, especially when I found out that everyone in the office knows!
 Does it count as office gossip if everyone already knows what happened?

 This time?
 I'm good.
 I mean, I'm not great!
 But I can't complain about how stuff is going right now.
 I still have a massive empty hole in me, but somehow I seem okay to not be in a rush to fill it.
 Everyone says it will happen, from my skepical best friend Mark to my kick ass colleague Jazz.
 Thank you!
 You empower me heaps.